eclipse/epsilon-website/mkdocs/docs/doc/egl.md

 # The Epsilon Generation Language (EGL)

-EGL is a language tailored for model-to-text transformation (M2T).
-EGL can be used to transform models into various types of textual artefact, including code (e.g. Java), reports (e.g. in HTML/LaTeX), images (e.g. using [Graphviz](https://graphviz.org)), formal specifications (e.g. Z notation), or even entire applications comprising code in multiple languages (e.g. HTML, Javascript and CSS).
+EGL is a model-to-text transformation (M2T) language that can be used to transform models into various types of textual artefact, including code (e.g. Java), reports (e.g. in HTML/LaTeX), images (e.g. using [Graphviz](https://graphviz.org)), formal specifications, or even entire applications comprising code in multiple languages (e.g. HTML, Javascript and CSS).

 EGL is a *template-based* language (i.e. EGL programs resemble the text that they generate), and provides several features that simplify and support the generation of text from models, including: